Do you find yourself waking up at the same time every night? It might be your body trying to send you a message.

 IF YOU WAKE UP BETWEEN 5AM & 7AM…

 You’re emotionally blocked.
-Some of us have to get up for work or school by now, but if you’re intention is to sleep later, waking at this time relates to the large intestine.
+Some of us have to get up for work or school by now, but if your intention is to sleep later, waking at this time relates to the large intestine.
 In traditional Chinese medicine, this is where our bodies release what no longer serves us.
 Chances are, there is something you need to let go of, like guilt, anxiety or an unresolved conflict.

 TRY stretching your muscles.
 Stretch before bed or to help you get back to sleep.
 Let the energy flow freely through your body and seek out some form of emotional release to help you get rid of what keeps you blocked.